-Liability of AEMO
+Liability of AEMO and providers of the information

 The Commission acknowledges AEMO's comments regarding potential liability it may face if it provides information that is "speculative".
 As highlighted above, the Commission considers that the responsibility for any consequences of the use of the information rests solely with the user.
 Therefore, the Commission recommends the development of measures to clearly describe this allocation of responsibility, and to help inform participants of the "design" only nature of the information they are utilising.